mynameismyna/mynameismyna/README.md

 Enter a search term to look up rows in the chosen view.
 The application matches the term across all columns in that view, similar to an elastic search, and displays the results in a table.
+Press **Enter** in the search field or click the **Search** button.
+An animated indicator appears while the query runs.

 ```bash
 python stock_cari_gui.py